Annual insurance review checklist

 Depending on your preferences for an HMO or PPO and your healthcare needs, some of your answers to these questions may matter more than others.
 For example, you may be willing to pay more out of pocket to be able to see the physician you’re most comfortable with.

-When it comes to your health insurance review, keep in mind what will work best for you and your family’s needs.
+When it comes to your health insurance review, consider what will work best for you and your family’s needs.

 To review your policy, look for the declaration page.
 If you can’t find it in your documents, ask your provider.
 The declaration page provides a summary of your current coverage.